Rights & Permissions

 FAQs

-I need to print music for a weekly bulletin, a hymnal supplement, or a Christmas concert.
-How do I get the rights for this?
+How do I request permission to print a hymn for a weekly bulletin, a hymnal supplement, or a service?

 Church Publishing Incorporated (CPI) is a member of OneLicense.net, where you can purchase a license to use certain works.